inconvergent/gridfont/README.md

     S4,9:Dn6|n3DERqn2er

 The first section (left of `:`) is the `info` section.
 Which currently contains the size of the grid.
 Here the width is 4 and the height is 9.
+In time this section might contain other things.

 The next section is one or more paths, separated by the pipe symbol `|`.